 - A massive step up sonically from most domestic pressings, early or otherwise, and guaranteed to handily beat the imports as well

 - 5 stars: “A phenomenal debut, capturing a songwriter and musician whose words were as rich and clever as his music.”

-Yes, it’s lively and has that driving punk rock bass, but what sets this copy apart from the average pressing is the top end — it’s silky and smooth.
-As a consequence, the vocals end up being more present and transparent than we’re used to, with almost none of the grit and spit so common to most of the copies anyone is ever likely to come across.
+Yes, it’s lively and has that driving punk rock bass, but what sets this copy apart from the average pressing is the top end — it’s extended, silky and correct.
+As a consequence, the vocals end up being much more present and natural, with almost none of the grit and spit common to most of the copies anyone is ever likely to come across.

 If you exclusively play modern repressings of vintage recordings, I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but maybe one out of a hundred new records do, and those are some pretty long odds.

-What the best sides of My Aim Is True to have to offer is not hard to hear:
+What the Best Sides of My Aim Is True Have to Offer Is Not Hard to Hear

 - The biggest, most immediate staging in the largest acoustic space